hikashi/multi-robot-rrt-exploration-noetic/README.md

 # Multirobot Turtlebot3 Simulation Exploration based on RRT for Ubuntu 20.04 ROS Noetic
-This package is a compilation of the RRT package in a much complete package rather than figuring map merging and other function from other resipotary.
+This package is a compilation of the RRT package in a much complete package rather than figuring map merging and other functions from other resipotary.
 This would serve as a self-contained package for the exploration module using simulation for the turtlebot.
-This is tested on buntu 20.04.03LTS with ROS Noetic.
+This is tested on Ubuntu 20.04.03LTS with ROS Noetic.

-**Portion of the code with Python 2 has been updated to Python 3.**
+**A portion of the code with Python 2 has been updated to Python 3.**
-**Note that the outcome might differ than the original calculation but should be approximately identical.**
+**Note that the outcome might differ from the original calculation but should be approximately identical.**

-credit to hasauino for creating the RRT exploration packages.
+credit to Hasauino for creating the RRT exploration packages.

 [RRT Exploration package](https://github.com/hasauino/rrt_exploration "RRT Exploration").